pyjamabrah/pyjamabrah/content/products/c-language/index.md

           a: "Yes for the most part.
 Better yet would be if you have a linux machine."
         - q: "How will the open-source contribution work?"
           a: "We will host few github repos under pyjamabrah with the skeleton code and details asks (in comments) about the subsequent tasks.
 You can add the code (with your details in the comment if you'd want), create PR (pull-request) and submit.
 We will review and merge your PR into main."
+        - q: "Will this course be added to `Firmware Engineer's Arsenal`?"
+          a: "No!
+This is a separate offering and unrelated to my previous work at inpyjama.com. pyjamabrah is exclusively run by me and independent of continuous collaboration with my team."
 ---

 ## The Backstory of this Course